jacobobryant/biff/libs/fx/docs/reference/machines.md

 The `:start` state function is called first and receives `ctx` and any additional arguments from the caller.
 Other states receive `ctx` and the previous state's output map.
 Effects are executed after each state function runs.
-State functions receive fresh `:biff.fx/now` and `:biff.fx/seed` values in ctx.
+State functions receive fresh values for these keys, set in `ctx`:

+- `:biff.fx/now` (instant)
+- `:biff.fx/seed` (long, can be used for deterministic randomness)
+- `:biff.fx/random-uuid4-seq` (infinite lazy seq of random v4 UUIDs)
+- `:biff.fx/random-uuid7-seq` (infinite lazy seq of random v7 UUIDs)

 Values in those maps that represent effects (\"effect descriptors\") are then replaced with the results of their associated effect handler functions.
 A state